omercankoc/swift-handbook/Collections/Arrays.md

 ```
 "watchOS"
 ```
-- Sort of Elements in the Array:
+- Sort of Elements in the Array
 ```swift
 os.sort()
 ```